brandonbakshai/Distributed-Bellman-Ford/README.txt

     The program is already set up to send out distance vector after getting an update from any other node, so if I process the date and modify the client's distance vector, it will as it is send out the new distance vector immediately.

+    for each line above, the processing checks if the cost to a dest node + the cost to that node is greater is less than current cost to that node